carlhub/sign-in/README.md

 - Admin authentication before accessing the data table
 - Admin view has a page with infinig scrolling
 - Form entry validation
-- Deploy the client on to a real tablet
-- Unit testing

 ## Visitor's View